What is Electrical Inspections and Why Would I need it?

 Gigawatts Electric has licensed electricians who are qualified to do a top to bottom inspection of your electrical system and correct any problems found.

-The Electrical Safety Foundation recommends you get an electrical inspection done when
+The Electrical Safety Foundation recommends you get electrical inspections done when

 - you buy a new home